White Rock Christian Academy: Programs

 WRCA service and mission program encourages serving through local and global mission projects.
 The program follows an outline of seeing (grades JK–2), caring (grades 3–5), knowing (grades 6–10) and going (grades 11–12).
 Students over the years begin locally and then out on mission trips to countries around the world.

 Extracurricular

-WRCA has a number of extracurricular opportunities that students are encouraged to participate in, and many are integrated into the school curriculum.
+WRCA has a number of extracurricular opportunities (some integrated into the school curriculum) that students are encouraged to participate in.